wp-plugins/gallery-video/readme.txt

 ==Wordpress Adding a Video Gallery==

-### Step 1 Creating a Video-Gallery
+### Step 1 Creating a Video Gallery

-Huge-IT Gallery > Add New Gallery
+Huge-IT Video Gallery > Add New Video Gallery

 * Add video link.
 Video links can be add from Youtube and Vimeo.
 * Title.
 Wright a title to the video